simcop2387/underhanded-crypto/README.md

-Underhanded Crypto Contest 2014/2015 entries, WITH MINOR CORRECTIONS.
+Underhanded Crypto Contest 2014/2015 entries, *with minor corrections.*

 Winning Entries:

 * JohnMeacham
 * GaetanLeurent

 Made it to Round 3:

 * RyanCastellucci
 * SolarDesigner

 Made it to Round 2:

 * AleksanderEssex
 * AlfonsoDeGregorio
 * Anonymous